 9. stretchy pants

-Invest in a few good pairs of stretchy pants.
+I highly recommend investing in a few good pairs of stretchy pants.
 If you’re anything like me, you won’t need to buy more because you already have 10+ pairs.
 These are my current favorite stretchy pants.
 When I’m at home, you better believe I’m in stretchy pants.

 10. toilet paper